jefftrojan/SpendTrackr/README.md

 3. Use `npm start` to launch the application in your browser.

 **Usage:**
-1. Register your various financial accounts by adding them to the app.
+1. Monitor your various financial accounts by adding them to the app.
 2. Record incoming and outgoing transactions, specifying the account, amount, date, and category.
 3. Set a budget limit to monitor your spending.
 4. Analyze your financial data through the visual summary and reports.